Architects (British band): The Sky, the Earth & All Between (2023–present)

 On 4 December 2023, Architects premiered the music video for the new single "Seeing Red".
 In January 2024, the band attracted some controversy after guitarist Adam Christianson retweeted a post from Tim Pool in support of MMA fighter Sean Strickland's homophobic and transphobic comments in an interview.
 He subsequently apologized, saying "That retweet was a total accident!!
 I don't endorse anything that guy says other than fuck Trudeau."
 Sam Carter addressed the matter: "No one on this stage judges anybody for their gender, their race, and whoever they are in love with.
 That is not what this band stands for, and it is not what this band will ever stand for.
 We love every single one of you."

 On 10 April 2024, Architects unveiled a brand new single "Curse" which was produced by former Bring Me the Horizon keyboardist Jordan Fish.
 On 19 November, the band released the single "Whiplash" and its corresponding music video.
 At the same time, they announced their eleventh studio album, The Sky, the Earth & All Between, would be released on 28 February 2025.
 On 14 January 2025, the band released the fourth single "Blackhole" along with a music video.
 The fifth and sixth singles, "Everything Ends" and "Brain Dead", with the latter featuring House of Protection, were released on 24 and 26 February respectively.
+On 21 January 2026, the band released "Broken Mirror" as the sixth and final single from the album, alongside a music video directed by Jensen Noen, and announced their Broken Mirror US tour in April and May 2026, supported by Holywatr.

+On 16 September 2026, the band released a single entitled "Machine", following teasers posted to their social media the previous week.